vasileermicioi/apigw-cognito/README.md

-AWS SAM example of securing API Gateway with a Cognito authorizer
+OpenAPI and AWS SAM example of securing API Gateway with a Cognito authorizer